Package 'arcgeocoder'

 )

-# Example 2: Include part of the name, different results
+# Example 2: Include part of the name for different results.

 ex2 <- arc_geo_categories("Gas Station",